joelparkerhenderson/demo-sveltekit-pro/README.md

 We prefer the id to be an integer primary key generated always as identity.

-Change each of the lines from this…
+Change each of the lines from…

 ```ts
         id: text('id').primaryKey(),
 ```

-…into this:
+…into:

 ```ts
         id: integer('id').primaryKey().generatedAlwaysAsIdentity({ startWith: 1 }),